vdkhai/neatHR/README.md

 neatHR
 ======

-Neat HR Management System base in Laravel 4 and Bootstrap 3
+Neat HR Management System base on Laravel 4 and Bootstrap 3